DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 1-2, 4, 7-8, and 12-13 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Park et al. (hereinafter “Park”, EP 3 544 337) as cited in IDS dated June 18, 2024 in view of Xu et al. (hereinafter “Xu”, US 2022/0061075).
+103 as being unpatentable over Park et al. (hereinafter “Park”, EP 3 544 337) as cited in IDS dated June 18, 2024 in view of Xu et al. (hereinafter “Xu”, US 2022/0061075), and further in view of Lee et al. (hereinafter “Lee”, US 2018/0270666).

 Regarding claim 1, Park discloses a wireless communication system comprising:

-a network node that is configured to receive, from a user equipment, a registration request message including a slice identifier that corresponds to a wireless communication service provider (i.e., receiving a registration request message including a network slice selection assistance information (NSSAI) for a slice requested by the UE as described in Abstract.
+a network node that is configured to receive, from a user equipment, a registration request message including a slice identifier that is related to a wireless communication service provider (i.e., receiving a registration request message including a network slice selection assistance information (NSSAI) for a slice requested by the UE as described in Abstract.
 The UE within a specific PLMN uses only S-NSSAI belonging to the configured NSSAI of the corresponding PLMN as described in paragraphs 0151-0155, and the NSSAI has a PLMN specific value for the slice/service type as described in paragraph 0210); and

 a plurality of access and mobility management function (AMF) modules associated with a wireless communication provider (i.e. a plurality of AMF modules as shown in Fig. 9), the wireless communication service provider providing roaming services (i.e., AMF supports functions including a roaming right check as described in paragraph 0117),

-wherein the network node is configured to select, based on the slice identifier included in the registration request (i.e., searching a AMF that support the NSSAI as described in paragraph 0007), one of the plurality of AMF modules that is associated with the wireless communication service provider identified by the slice identifier (i.e., selecting a serving AMF of a network node based on a slice requested by the UE and priority information of the NSSAI as described in Abstract), and
+wherein the network node is configured to select, based on the slice identifier included in the registration request message (i.e., searching a AMF that support the NSSAI as described in paragraph 0007), one of the plurality of AMF modules that is associated with the wireless communication service provider identified by the slice identifier (i.e., selecting a serving AMF of a network node based on a slice requested by the UE and priority information of the NSSAI as described in Abstract), and

 Park, however, does not expressly disclose: